Skip to main content Skip to footer

 Just SA believes that there is a better way of securing a retirement income that aims to keep pace with inflation, which is why they focus on annuity solutions with increases linked to the investment performance of a range of balanced funds.

 But, given that starting incomes for these investment-linked options have been lower than their fixed escalation counterparts, with-profit annuity options have been less popular of late.
-So in another innovative move to ensure retirees get a better later life, Just SA introduced a feature that gives retirees a much higher starting income now, in exchange for investment performance that is capped at 15% over a six-year period in the future.
+So in another innovative move to ensure retirees get a better later life, Just SA introduced an advance feature that gives retirees a much higher starting income now, in exchange for investment performance that is capped at 15% over a six-year period in the future.
 This means that these investment-linked options – which one would expect to provide better inflation protection over the long term – once again offer attractive starting incomes, with a better chance of beating inflation in the long term.

 About the author